When Langevin Monte Carlo Meets Randomization: New Sampling Algorithms with Non-asymptotic Error Bounds beyond Log-Concavity and Gradient Lipschitzness: Proofs of main results for modified randomized (splitting) Langevin Monte Carlo

-The aim of this subsection is to prove the finite-time convergence of pRLMC \eqref{Randomization-eq:pRLMC}, by utilizing the mean-square fundamental theorem of \cite{yang2025nonasymptotic}.
-To this end, we first list some auxiliary lemmas that will be used to prove Lemma \ref{lem:finite_time_error_analysis_pRLMC}.
+The aim of this subsection is to prove the finite-time convergence of the algorithm \eqref{Randomization-eq:pRLMC}, by utilizing the mean-square fundamental theorem in \cite{yang2025nonasymptotic}.
+To this end, we first present some auxiliary lemmas that will be used to prove Proposition \ref{prop:finite_time_error_analysis_pRLMC}.